-I am particularly interested in the notion of spiritual leadership – what makes this different from leadership? “ In its essence, leadership in an organizational role involves (1) establishing a clear vision, (2) sharing (communicating) that vision with others so that they will follow willingly, (3) providing the information, knowledge, and methods to realize that vision, and (4) coordinating and balancing the conflicting interests of all members or stakeholders.
-A leader comes to the forefront in case of crisis, and is able to think and act in creative ways in difficult situations.
-Unlike management, leadership flows from the core of a personality and cannot be taught, although it may be learnt and may be enhanced through coaching or mentoring” ( www.businessdictionary.com ).
+I am particularly interested in the notion of spiritual leadership – what makes this different from leadership? “ In its essence, leadership in an organisational role involves (1) establishing a clear vision, (2) sharing (communicating) that vision with others so that they will follow willingly, (3) providing the information, knowledge, and methods to realise that vision, and (4) coordinating and balancing the conflicting interests of all members or stakeholders.
+A leader comes to the forefront in crises, and is able to think and act in creative ways in difficult situations.
+Unlike management, leadership flows from the core of a personality and cannot be taught, although it may be learned and may be enhanced through coaching or mentoring” (www.businessdictionary.com ).

-Spiritual leadership “comprises the values, attitudes, and behaviors required to intrinsically motivate one’s self and others in order to have a sense of spiritual well-being through calling and membership, i.e., we and they experience meaning in their lives, have a sense of making a difference, and feel understood and appreciated.
+Spiritual leadership “comprises the values, attitudes, and behaviours required to intrinsically motivate one’s self and others in order to have a sense of spiritual well-being through calling and membership, i.e., we and they experience meaning in their lives, have a sense of making a difference, and feel understood and appreciated.
 The effect of spiritual leadership in establishing this sense of leader and follower spiritual well-being is to create value congruence across the strategic, empowered team.
-Ultimately, this value congruence fosters higher levels of employee positive human health, psychological and spiritual well-being, organizational commitment, productivity and, ultimately organizational performance” ( http://www.iispiritualleadership.com).
+Ultimately, this value congruence fosters higher levels of employee positive human health, psychological and spiritual well-being, organisational commitment, productivity and, ultimately organisational performance” (http://www.iispiritualleadership.com).
 Spiritual leaders seek continuous improvement for themselves, their co-workers, and all other stakeholders.
 They also seek to enlarge the pool of self-led leaders.

 William Guillory emphasises the centrality of personal development being at the heart of the leadership path: `Leadership begins with self […] [and requires] a sufficiently in-depth knowledge of ourselves that our external activities naturally carry commitment and passion.
 Leadership entails self-development in the total and truest sense – intellectually, bodily, emotionally and spiritually (Howard & Welbourn, 2004).